dolivas644/AniTracker/README.md

 I strongly recommend using a Node version manager like <a href="https://www.w3schools.com](https://github.com/nvm-sh/nvm"></a>
 To install Node.js and npm
 <h3>Install</h3>
+*Disclaimer: The app uses Auth0 and requires an Auth0 domain + ClientId to use.
+As wellas email JS, which requires an emailJS account: service id, domain id and template id*<br>
 Clone the repo:<br>
 <br><code>https://github.com/dolivas644/AniTracker.git</code>
 <br>To clean your folder from the owner git, run the command: